wllfaria/writings/implementing-syntax-highlighting.md

 This is a very simple function that simply iterates over every cell, and uses that simple formula to translate from the index of a cell to its location onscreen.
 With that position, we use crossterm functions to move the cursor to that location and print the symbol of that cell to that row and column.

 Let's not worry about the other fields `fg` and `bg` of our cells, although I'm pretty sure you can already imagine how we are going to use them later.
-Let's write our glue code and finally test our program, its time to write our main function.
+Let's write our glue code and finally test our program, it's time to write our main function.

 ```rust
 mod text_object;